kube-zen/zen-lock/README.md

 - **In Memory**: The decrypted value exists as a standard Kubernetes Secret mounted into the Pod.
 - **Auto-Cleanup**: By setting the OwnerReference of the decrypted secret to the Pod, Kubernetes guarantees that the secret is deleted when the Pod is removed.

-**Important**: While the source-of-truth (ZenLock CRD) is encrypted, ephemeral Secrets created by the webhook are standard Kubernetes Secrets.
-Enable etcd encryption at rest for additional protection.
+**Important**: The source-of-truth (ZenLock CRD) is encrypted and never stored in plaintext.
+However, ephemeral Secrets created by the webhook are standard Kubernetes Secrets containing decrypted data.
+Enable etcd encryption at rest for additional protection of ephemeral Secrets.

 ## Documentation